annie-are-you-ok/www.annieboskova.co.uk/content/blog/FTSE-Market-data-cleansing/index.md

 ### Aftermath - What did I learn?

-By completing this assignment I gained a better understanding of the importance of data cleansing and why it is often necessary.
+By completing this assignment I gained a better understanding of the importance of data cleaning and why it is often necessary.
-Data cleansing allows you to investigate the data set you are interested in, and get it ready for your project.
+Data cleaning allows you to investigate the data set you are interested in, and get it ready for your project.
 Often times you may find that columns contain NaN values or duplicates, or might be in the wrong data type.
 Things like this can interfere with your analysis, by either returning the wrong calculations or by causing an error and not returning a result.
-Data cleansing is, therefore, an absolute requirement to be able to effectively work with the data.
+Data cleaning is, therefore, an absolute requirement to be able to effectively work with the data.

 By doing this you may also find that certain columns are less valuable/important to you and may choose to drop them from your dataframe - though you should always make sure to use the **.copy()** method to create a copy of the original dataframe.
 You might not want that column, but someone else using the dataframe might!